Work AI

 According to a BlackFog survey, 33% of employees admit to sharing enterprise research, datasets, employee data, or financial information with unsanctioned AI tools.

-This was dangerous but bounded, because an employee had to actively choose to paste data into a chat window.
+This first phase was dangerous but bounded.
+An employee had to actively choose to paste data into a chat window.
 The next phase of Shadow AI is riskier because agents can now find and transmit data without human oversight.

-It's not just employees using their personal ChatGPT anymore.
-It's people running autonomous agents with file system access and MCP connectors into your production systems from their laptops.
+Depending on how locked down your systems are today, employees can often run autonomous agents with file system access and MCP connectors into your production systems from their laptops.

 Launched in January 2026, Cowork is a desktop AI agent built into the Claude Desktop app.
-It reads and writes local files, queues parallel tasks, and connects to cloud services like Google Drive, Gmail, Slack, and Jira.
+As a more friendly version of the popular Claude Code, Cowork has quickly become popular with non-technical users.
+It can read and write local files, queue parallel tasks, and connect to cloud services like Google Drive, Gmail, Slack, and Jira.

 Claude Cowork can operate for hours autonomously.
-Any employee with a $20/month Claude Pro subscription can run it.
+Any employee with a $20/month Claude Pro subscription can run it without oversight from their parent organization.

 What started as an open-source personal agent quickly became a mass-market phenomenon.
 By mid-February OpenClaw had surpassed 210,000 GitHub stars and attracted 2 million visitors in one week.

-OpenClaw runs on any OS, supports multi-agent orchestration, and connects to several messaging platforms and apps.
-And it is remarkably autonomous.
-It can plan multi-step work, spin up subagents, and execute tasks across local files, desktop software, and connected cloud services with little ongoing supervision.
+OpenClaw runs on any OS and connects to several messaging platforms and apps.
+And it is truly autonomous.
+It can plan multi-step work, spin up sub-agents, and execute tasks across local files, desktop software, and connected cloud services with little ongoing supervision.

 Released in March 2026, GPT-5.4 surpassed the human baseline on OSWorld-Verified.
 It also brought native computer-use capabilities to Codex and the API, with enough context to sustain long, multi-step agent workflows.

 At the same time, OpenAI said Codex, their desktop agent had grown to 1.6 million weekly users, while ChatGPT had passed 900 million weekly active users and 50 million consumer subscribers.
-Agentic computer use was no longer the playground of tech enthusiasts using OpenClaw.
-It has now become a mass-market feature.
+Agentic computer is no longer the playground of tech enthusiasts using OpenClaw.
+It is now a mass-market feature.

-Imagine this typical scenario.
-A sales employee installs a personal AI agent on their laptop and gives it standing instructions:
+As dangerous as it can end up for an organization, shadow AI usually starts from a good place: the desire to be more productive with AI.
+Imagine a sales employee installs a personal AI agent on their laptop and gives it standing instructions:

 At first, it feels magical.
 The agent quietly assembles context across the systems the employee already uses and saves hours every week.
 After a few strong outputs, the employee stops checking every draft closely.
 The agent has earned trust.